its-ireese/Full_ProjectOne/README.md

-<h2> Reimbursement Project </h2>
+<h1> Reimbursement Project </h1>
-Project Description
-Here goes your awesome project description!

-Technologies Used
-Tech 1 - version 1.0
-Tech 2 - version 2.0
+<h3>Project Description</h3>
+<p> Here is my first ever full stack project.
+This project is a simple reimbursement system that would be inside of company that allows employees to submit reimbursements from purchases for the business.
+The manager will be able to see all of the request and as well approve or deny them. </p>

+<h3>Technologies Used</h3>
+  - Javalin
+  - JDBC
+  - Angular
+  - PostgreSQL
+  - Maven
+  - Postman
-Tech 3 - version 3.0
+  -

-Features
+<h3> Features</h3>
-List of features ready and TODOs for future development
+<h5>List of features ready and TODOs for future development</h5>

-Awesome feature 1
-Awesome feature 2
-Awesome feature 3
+  - Employees can submit an reimbursement request
+  - Employees can view their profile information
+  - Managers can accept or deny a request
+  - Managers can see all of the employees of the company

-To-do list:
+<h5> To-do list: </h5>

-Wow improvement to be done 1
-Wow improvement to be done 2
+  - Employees can upload an image with their reimbursement request
+  - Allowing the system to send out an email to the employees with an update once request is resolved

 Getting Started
 (include git clone command) (include all environment setup steps)